Convocation

 When are the Convocation ceremonies taking place?

-Do I need to have been awarded to register for graduation?
+Do I need to have been awarded to register for Convocation?

-In order to be eligible for your graduation you must have been successfully awarded your degree.
-Students can process their student ticket and purchase guest tickets, regardless of whether they have received their results.
+In order to be eligible for your Convocation you must have been successfully awarded your degree.
+Students will be able to purchase their guest tickets regardless of whether they have received their results.
+Students will only receive their personal ticket in mid-September once they have officially been awarded.

 This is only possible in extraordinary circumstances.